-Hiring your VA will be a timesuck during the first few weeks and you need to be prepared for the hours you’ll have to take away from your business in order to train them.
-Would you be able to spare 2-4 hours each day supervising them?
+Hiring your VA will be a timesuck for the first few weeks, and you need to be prepared for the hours you’ll have to take away from your business in order to train them.
+Would you be able to spare 2 to 4 hours each day supervising them?

 Once the VA gets the hang of things though, you can slowly scale back on the time you spend training them, until such a point when all you need to do is to have daily check-ins with them.